Signature Private Tour · 13 Days · 12 Nights

 Casablanca → Rabat

-Begin with a guided interior tour of Hassan II Mosque — one of the world's largest, built by 30,000 artisans over six years on a platform above the Atlantic.
-Stroll through the historic medina and visit the Museum of Moroccan Judaism before driving to Rabat.
-In the capital, visit the Mohammed V Mausoleum (a masterpiece of white marble and carved cedar, with Royal Guards on horseback), the Hassan Tower, and the blue-and-white Udayas Kasbah overlooking the Bou Regreg river.
+Begin with a guided interior tour of Hassan II Mosque — one of the world's largest, built by 30,000 artisans on a platform above the Atlantic.
+Continue to Rabat: the Mohammed V Mausoleum (white marble and carved cedar, with Royal Guards on horseback), the Hassan Tower, and the blue-and-white Udayas Kasbah overlooking the Bou Regreg river.

 • Hassan II Mosque (interior)